 Many returned to the West Coast, but a substantial number left the camps to pursue life in cities such as Chicago, Cincinnati, and Detroit.
 And these Midwestern locations were no accident: “Resettlement,” as the U.S. federal government called it, was intended to break up Japanese American communities in the hopes that they might “assimilate,” lose their cultural ties to one another, and disappear into the so-called great American melting pot.
 Thrust into a new place without support or resources, however, Japanese Americans in Detroit survived by rebuilding the very community they’d been sent to the Midwest to lose.
 What’s resulted is a distinctly Midwestern Japanese American history–one with critical connections to the complex racial striations and industrial booms and busts of the Motor City.

-In order to share these oral histories with as broad an audience as possible, and illuminate the history of the Japanese American community in metro Detroit, I am leading a series of museum exhibitions that combine these oral histories with objects and images from the JACL Detroit Chapter’s archives.
+Here’s where I come into the project: I joined the JACL Detroit Chapter in 2014.
+In 2016, the JACL Detroit Chapter first began making plans for a project that would continue the work of the original Exiled to Motown book.
+In order to share these oral histories with as broad an audience as possible, and illuminate the history of the Japanese American community in metro Detroit, I am in the process of leading a series of museum exhibitions that combine these oral histories with objects and images from the JACL Detroit Chapter’s archives.
 I also link them to the broader regional history of metro Detroit, and invite exhibit viewers to reflect critically on their relationship to their own communities, and the ways we can center solidarity efforts in pursuit of social justice for all.

 The murder of Vincent Chin in 1987 galvanized the Asian American community in metro Detroit and beyond.
 American Citizens for Justice was one of the primary organizers in the wake of Chin’s death; many members of the JACL Detroit Chapter were also active members of ACJ.